dreamsxin/cphalcon7/devtools/README.md

 Available commands:
-  commands         (alias of: list, enumerate) controller       (alias of: create-controller) module           (alias of: create-module) model            (alias of: create-model) all-models       (alias of: create-all-models) project          (alias of: create-project) scaffold         (alias of: create-scaffold) migration        (alias of: create-migration)
+  commands         (alias of: list, enumerate) controller       (alias of: create-controller) model            (alias of: create-model) all-models       (alias of: create-all-models) project          (alias of: create-project) migration        (alias of: create-migration)
 ```